RuleWorld/PyBioNetGen/README.md

 ## Installation

-Currently this library is in testing so it's in test PyPI and not directly installable via pip from there.
-Use the following to get the library
+Use the following pip command

 ```
-$ pip install -i https://test.pypi.org/simple bionetgen
+$ pip install bionetgen
 ```

 ### Features